EcohydrologyTeam/CE-QUAL-W2/workshop/2022/Python_Environment_Setup.md

 # CE-QUAL-W2 Workshop: Python and JupyterLab

-The following instructions will guide you in how to use the Anaconda distribution of Python to:
+The following instructions will guide you through though setting up Python to run the workshop exercises, using the Anaconda distribution of Python.
+The instructions will show you how to:

 1. Install a custom library of software you will need for this workshop
 2. Run JupyterLab, a modern computing environment that allows you to run Python code interactively.
 It also contains a number of useful features, such as a file browser and image and PDF viewer.